karolina-codes/CV/README.md

 **Trustee (Voluntary) | Student Action for Refugees (November 2020 to Present)**
 - Communicated with the student network and collected feedback on how to improve our operational strategy.
 - Led conference events and chaired Q&A discussions.
-- Strategised in a team on how to improve our relationship with the student network to ensure we are consistently acting in a way that reflects our core values.
+- Strategised in a team on how to improve our relationship with the student network to ensure we consistently acted in a way that reflected our core values.
-- Made decisions as part of multiple panels tasked with recruiting staff, trustees and improving our marketing strategy and creative identity.
+- Made decisions as part of multiple panels tasked with recruiting staff, trustees and improving our marketing strategy and brand identity.

 **Patient Co-ordinator | Randox Laboratories (July 2021 to March 2022)**
 - Empathised with patients and clearly communicated to make them feel at ease in the clinic.